jerrychen017/fridge-food-tracker/README.md

 - Open our project in Android Studio
 - Run our MainActivity on an emulator
   - We are using a Pixel 3a API 29

-- You should see the following screen:
+3) Using the app TODO
 ![App_Screenshot](./docs/Pictures/App_MainActivity_Screenshot_2019_10_08.png)
-- Enter a food item name in the input field at the top, and submit using the floating action button in the bottom right
+- Hit the floating action button in the bottom right to open the Items Entry fragment
   - The floating action button might be hidden behind the keyboard
-- What you see on your emulator screen should match what you see in your web browser from step (1).
+- What you see on your emulator should match what you see on our Heroku server.
   - You will need to refresh your web browser to see the updated database in browser.